 - 4.1.
 To become accredited to certify to the GSTC Criteria and/or GSTC-Recognized Standard, a CB shall: - 4.1.1.
-Gain accreditation from GSTC or by which conforms to Part II; and - 4.1.2.
+Gain accreditation from the GSTC or the GSTC-Endorsed NAB and; - 4.1.2.
 Enter into a licence agreement as set out in Part III for the use of the GSTC name, marks and/or logo. - 4.2.
-All CBs are required to meet minimum requirements that are set out in Part III of the GSTC Accreditation Manual: - 4.2.1.
-All CBs will be subject to an assessment of their conformity to these requirements by the GSTC
+All CBs are required to meet the requirements that are set out in Part III of this Manual. - 4.2.1.
+All CBs will be subject to an assessment of their conformity to these requirements by the GSTC. - 4.3.
+The CB for initial GSTC accreditation shall have experience in the operation of its conformity assessment system, including at least one internal audit and management review conducted and at least one conformity assessment activity completed (including simulated conformity assessment).